 Because of this complexity, if you have been injured by a defective product, it is essential that you consult an experienced Las Vegas product liability attorney.

-The personal injury attorneys at Bertoldo, Baker, Carter and Smith have counseled and secured compensation for numerous victims of defective products, including auto parts.
+The personal injury attorneys at Bertoldo Carter Smith & Cullen have counseled and secured compensation for numerous victims of defective products, including auto parts.
 We can evaluate your case to determine the best way to protect your interests in a product liability lawsuit.